 So why are cabinets sometimes built this way?
 As with almost anything, building something with custom dimensions or special features costs more, so builders have made this the standard for cabinets as a way to avoid more complicated specifications.
 But the good news is that there are plenty of solutions to remedy this pesky cabinet situation.

 Pull-Out Shelving Systems

 Using the blind cabinet you have, a shelving system can be installed that makes it much easier to see and reach the contents of the cabinet.
 These shelving systems are similar to a lazy susan in that they move around, but actually pull out of the cabinet for full visibility.
-These are intricate systems that are perfectly design to utilize the entire cabinet space.
+These are intricate systems that are perfectly designed to utilize the entire cabinet space.

 Angled Cabinets and Drawer Banks

 An angled cabinet is much easier to access than a blind corner cabinet, and even better is a bank of drawers.
 Our team often converts cabinets into drawer banks for easier access to, and better use of, storage space.
-This type of modification is bit more involved, as we have to make modifications to your existing cabinet boxes and install track systems for the drawers to run on.
+This type of altercation is bit more involved, as we have to make modifications to your existing cabinet boxes and install track systems for the drawers to run on.

 Angled Wine Racks or Shelving

 Similar to the angled drawer bank solution, we can angle in a wine rack or open shelves to eliminate the tight-cornered blind cabinet.
-This kind of design element can offer your kitchen a sense of high quality customization that you won’t find in every home.
+This kind of design element can offer your kitchen a sense of high-quality customization that you won’t find in every home.
 But like the angled drawer bank, making these types of larger modifications will require a larger budget.
 Talk to us about what’s right for you!